 NUI: If you have been granted an exemption by NUI that is not appearing on your CAO application, please contact NUI directly on email@example.com to find out when your exemption details will be supplied to CAO.

 TCD: Please post evidence of your exemption to CAO immediately.

 If you are seeking an exemption from minimum entry requirements such as Irish (ROI applicants only) or a third language you must do the following:

 If applying to TCD, University of Limerick or Mary Immaculate College you must contact the relevant Admissions Office directly.

-*Member institutions of the NUI (i.e. UCC, UCD, Maynooth University, NUI Galway, RCSI, NCAD and St Angela`s College, Sligo) have a matriculation requirement for Irish (ROI applicants only) and may also have a third language matriculation requirement for certain courses - check institution literature for exact requirements.
+*Member institutions of the NUI (i.e. UCC, UCD, Maynooth University, University of Galway, RCSI and NCAD) have a matriculation requirement for Irish (ROI applicants only) and may also have a third language matriculation requirement for certain courses - check institution literature for exact requirements.

 Applicants must make arrangements for exemptions each year they apply.

 Please note: CAO plays no role in processing exemption applications.

 NUI exemption: CAO expect to receive notification of exemptions directly from NUI beginning in February.
 If your exemption is still not appearing on your online application more than one month after it was granted please contact us.